 Many women are rethinking their retirement styleFinances

 American women live about five years longer than men, with the average U.S. man living to 76 and the average woman living to 81.
-This means that most American women will face the end of their retirement years without a spouse.
+This means that many American women may face the end of their retirement years without a spouse.

-Women's longer lifespan makes it especially important for them to have retirement savings that last 20 years or more.
-But often the reverse is true, with women saving less than men, largely because they often take the caregiving lead – first for young children and later for elderly parents.
+A longer lifespan makes it especially important for women to have savings for a retirement that may last 20 years or more.
+However, some women save less than men, often because they leave the workforce to take the caregiving lead – first for young children and later for elderly parents.

-Because many women often live longer and save less, it's no surprise that many single women — whether divorced, widowed or never married — are choosing to live with one or more female friends.
-In fact, more than four million American women 50 and over live in a household made up of at least two women from that age group.
+So it’s no surprise that some single women — whether divorced, widowed or never married — are choosing to live with one or more female friends.
 In addition to female partners, this arrangement could include a female homeowner renting out rooms, women purchasing a home together or renting an apartment as roommates.

 Benefits of living with roommates can include: